VincentVanlaer/StORM/docs/content/installation.md

 ## Prebuilt binaries

+{{< alert context="warning" text="For the prebuilt binaries, only linux installs have been tested.
+We welcome contributions to extend this documentation with instructions for other platforms." />}}

 Prebuilt binaries of StORM are provided, and require no dependencies.

 1. Download the prebuilt binary below
 1. Make the binary executable by running `chmod +x storm` (on Linux)
-1. Place it in a folder that is in `PATH`, or refer to it directly
+1. Place it in a folder that is in `PATH`, or refer to the binary with its full path

 <div class="d-flex col-sm-6 pt-6">
     <a class="ms-auto" href="linux/storm">